SeaCloudsEU/SeaCloudsPlatform/CONTRIBUTING.md

 - create a feature branch (feature/SEACLOUDS-2345) or a fix branch (fix/SEACLOUDS-123) on your forked repository
 - write clean code that follows Effective Java guidelines
 - create unit tests for your changes.
 - test your patch locally!
-Using `mvn verify -pl qa -Pintergration`
+Using `mvn verify -pl qa -Pintegration`
--
 - commit your code and push it to a remote
 - create the PR from Github website.
 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.